 In comparison to live meetings, Pando meetings deliver tremendous cost savings derived predominantly from avoiding the costly expenses associated with airfare, hotel, meals, ground transportation, and other related travel expenses.
 In addition, clients can expect to pay reduced honoraria (if applicable based on meeting type) because of customers likely participating in the meeting for a shorter period of time in comparison to live meetings.
 The number of participants in a meeting is a significant factor in the potential cost savings for clients.
 Also, several efficiencies are realized by clients and participants alike in areas such as meeting planning and time out of office.
 In general, clients can expect to save anywhere from 20% -70% when conducting a meeting via Pando when compared to traditional industry meetings that are customarily held in person (e.g., advisory boards, speaker training meetings, etc.)

-For the optimal Pando meeting experience, a moderator should be present in the studio to facilitate the meeting and various content elements, and to optimize the overall participant engagement working seamlessly with our Director-led studio control room.
+For the optimal Pando meeting experience, a moderator should be present in the studio to facilitate the meeting and various content elements, and to optimize the overall participant virtual engagement working seamlessly with our Director-led studio control room.

 Yes!
 To date Pando has supported hundreds of group connections from various venues (restaurants, hotels, offices) across the globe.
 Venue audiences can scale from a small group connected with a laptop, webcam, and microphone in the front of a conference room, to much larger groups that include professional HD cameras and onsite production technicians.
 Our in-house Audio Visual and Venue Management groups seamlessly work with the Pando Project Management team to integrate all services to create a one-stop shop for our customers.